Today's Friday • 8 mins read

 “Psychopaths are not simply devoid of empathy.
 Rather, they have the ability to switch empathy on and off at will.” – Dr. James Blair

-Psychopaths are often characterized as lacking empathy, but they may have cognitive empathy.
-Recent research suggests that they can understand and recognize other people’s emotions and mental states, but they do not feel the same emotions themselves.
+Psychopaths can experience cognitive empathy.
+They can understand and recognize other people’s emotions and mental states, but they do not act in response.

-Cognitive empathy is the ability to understand and recognize other people’s emotions and mental states.
-It involves the ability to understand another’s perspective.
+- Cognitive empathy is the ability to understand and recognize other people’s emotions, mental states, and perspectives.
+Psychopaths may have this type of empathy.

-Psychopaths also do not have the inclination to act out in compassion or altruism towards the other person (compassionate empathy).
+- Compassionate empathy is the urge to act out in compassion or altruism towards the other person.
+Psychopaths also do not have compassionate empathy.

 What Do Psychopaths Think of Empathy?

-In fact, experts suggest psychopaths may have a distorted perception of empathy.
-They may recognize that others have emotions, but they do not feel those emotions themselves, at least as much as others can feel those.
+Experts suggest psychopaths may have a distorted perception of empathy.
+They may realize that others have emotions, but cannot feel those emotions themselves, at least not as much as others.

-Empathy plays a crucial role in regulating social behavior.
+Empathy has a crucial role in regulating social behavior.
+Without it, people might hurt other people without feeling any guilt or remorse.

 “Empathy is a cornerstone of civilization, and without it, we would be lost.
 Psychopaths are a reminder of what we could become if we lose our capacity for empathy.” – Dr. Kent Kiehl, a neuroscientist